 The Youth Ministry concentration in the St Stephen's Program comprises 15 directed-reading courses, three projects, and three weeks of residency (one week each year).
 Each entering Class completes the coursework, projects, and residency on the same trimester schedule (two long sessions and one residency) during the course of the Program.
 Each Fall session includes three directed-reading courses; each Spring session includes two reading courses and one directed- project course; and each Summer session includes one week of residency in the Antiochian House of Studies.

 The 48-credit Master of Arts in Pastoral Counseling program is designed for three specific populations: (1) clergy interested in becoming more skilled in responding to complexly disoriented persons and families under their care, (2) members of the helping professions looking to grow in their ability to offer their work from a strong foundation in Orthodox pastoral theology, and (3) lay persons interested in beginning in or developing in a parish-based, community-based, or diocesan-based ministry in pastoral counseling, crisis response, chaplaincy, or disaster spiritual care.

 The program requires a minimum of a bachelor's degree and evidence of Christian maturity in active parish service for admission, and will take a total of 3 years to complete.
-Along with taking 12 uniquely designed non-resident courses in applied Orthodox pastoral theology and the core pastoral counseling disciplines, students will participate in a two-year, 6-credit, 800-hour practicum which will combine locally-placed work in pastoral counseling with supervision during monthly video-teleconference sessions and two residency weeks.
+Along with taking 12 uniquely designed non-resident courses in applied Orthodox pastoral theology and the core pastoral counseling disciplines, students will participate in a 6-credit, 400-hour practicum which will combine locally-placed work in pastoral counseling with supervision during monthly video-teleconference sessions and two residency weeks.
 Lastly, students will complete a robust 6-credit thesis, which will be afterwards made available to parishes throughout the USA and beyond.

 Accredited through the Pittsburgh Theological Seminary, the ministry program offers active ministers a chance to deepen their knowledge and widen their impact by earning a doctoral degree.
 This program is open to those who have already been serving for at least two years in full-time ministry.
 The D. Min. program consists of coursework taken on site in ministry, ecclesiology, canon law, homiletics, spirituality and pastoral care.